ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-04-10-regularised-logistic-regression.md

 ![plot of chunk 2015-04-10-various-lambdas](/figures/2015-04-10-various-lambdas-1.png)

 So it's clear that increasing $\lambda$ leads to progressively greater smoothing of the decision boundary.
-And despite decreasing accuracy on the training set, these regularised decision boundaries would probably perform better against a test set.
+And despite decreasing accuracy on the training set, these regularised decision boundaries would certainly perform better against a test set.

 {% highlight r %}